 The striped shirt below I loved because of the lace on the sleeves.
 I’m messing around at Mom 2.0 with my friends Kirsten from Kids are a Trip.

 This is just a simple tank, but again a little different with the extra flair.
 They also sent me these cute ripped skinny jeans.
-If these are your style check out the best jeans for women over 50.

 In this photo I was attempting to show of those bracelets.
 I got them from Wakami.
 The @wakamiglobal bracelets Eden and I are wearing are handmade by the Wakami women in Guatemala who are chasing their own dreams.
 They are carefully prepared just for you!
 Use Dream Code: MOMMYTRAVELS to save 10% off your order.